n-babar/OfTheDay/README.md

 (Concerning basic social media features)
-- Have users be redirected to accounts of other users or their own aaccount you click on profiles in following/followrs lists (easy)
 - Implement linking songs/articles/youtube videos like in imessage (convert link to a clickable thumbnail) (idk - maybe easy)